nus-cs2103-AY2223S1/tp/docs/team/florentianayuwono.md

 ### New Feature: Advanced Search Functionality

 **What it does**: Allows user to have a mini Google inside SoConnect.
-The search command can generate relevant search result, even in the event of mistyping or only partial information is available.
+The search command can generate relevant search results, even in the event of mistyping or only partial information is available.

 **Justification**: This feature improves the user productivity significantly because a user will not need to provide full information upon searching and the app could still return accurate and relevant result based on the query.

-**Highlight**: This enhancement replaces the previous `find` functionality.
+**Highlight**: This enhancement replaces the previous `find` feature.
 The search feature itself requires careful design on how the algorithm works, especially on the relevancy reduction level.

-**Credit**: This feature is adapted from the `find` feature, which only allows full word match result to be returned.
+**Credit**: This feature is adapted from the `find` feature, which only allows full word match results to be returned.

 ### Code Contribution